citizen-stig/citizen-stig.github.io/_posts/2020-05-17-reading-temperature-and-humidity-from-am2302-sensor-in-rust-using-raspberry-pi-gpio.markdown

 {% endhighlight %}

-* Red wire goes to `pin 2` 5V.
+* The red wire goes to `pin 2` 5V.
 Most other examples use 3.3V pin, but I decided to use 5 to avoid low voltage issues.
-* Black wire goest to `pin 9`, ground.
+* Black wire goes to `pin 9`, ground.
 Any other ground can be used.
-* Yellow wire goest to `pin 7`, which reffered as GPIO4, so `4` will be used in the code
+* Yellow wire goest to `pin 7`, which refered as GPIO4, so `4` will be used in the code

 ![AM2302 wiring](/assets/img/AM2302_RPI3_bb.png)

-# Code
+## Code

 There are several options for working with GPIO interface in Rust:

 * [gpio-cdev](https://github.com/rust-embedded/gpio-cdev)
 * [rust-sysfs-gpio](https://github.com/rust-embedded/rust-sysfs-gpio)

-I decided to use gpio-cdev package, as sysfs interface is going [to be deprecated](https://www.kernel.org/doc/Documentation/ABI/obsolete/sysfs-gpio)
+I decided to use gpio-cdev package, as sysfs interface is going [to be deprecated](https://www.kernel.org/doc/Documentation/ABI/obsolete/sysfs-gpio).

-## Prepare
+# Prepare

-Adding dependecy to `Cargo.toml`:
+First, adding a dependency to `Cargo.toml`:

 {% highlight toml %}
 [dependencies]
 gpio-cdev = "0.2"
 {% endhighlight %}

-Gpio-cdev has pretty clear and simple documentation so we can have this function to get line.
+Gpio-cdev has pretty clear and simple documentation so we can have this function to get a line object.
+As documentation describes line: "Lines are offset within gpiochip0"

 {% highlight rust %}
 use gpio_cdev::{Chip, Line};